fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-migrate-to-ursa-proxy-from-nginx.md

 ## Native

 On earlier versions of our Native setup, an NGINX service was included, as the reverse proxy for the Ursa service.
-Plus, required during the SSL/TLS certbot certification process to secure the domain name, that the process relied on.
+Plus, required during the SSL/TLS Certbot certification process to secure the domain name, that the process relied on.

 Since the introduction of Ursa-proxy in our Ursa repository, and the related support added from [Ursa-proxy](https://github.com/fleek-network/get.fleek.network/commit/0afa813ab74eaf15d50ad126d0534bbe0a14aed9) configuration in the assisted installer that the Ursa-proxy is now the default reverse proxy in the Native setup.